๐Ÿ 7-10 Amazing Days in Northern Italy: 2 Itineraries

 Florence (3 days)

-๐Ÿท Take a wine tour in Tuscany countryside (5 hours, afternoon)
+๐Ÿท Take a wine tour in the Tuscany countryside (5 hrs, afternoon)

 Day 10๐Ÿ Have a Florentine meal (morning)